szczyglis-dev/py-gpt/docs/source/canvas.rst

 Enabling Canvas
 ---------------

-To use these capabilities, enable the **Canvas and HTML** plugin from the **Plugins** menu.
+To use these capabilities, enable the **Canvas** plugin from the **Plugins** menu.
 The normal ``Tools`` switch must also allow plugin tools in workflows where local tool execution is controlled by that switch.

 For the complete configuration reference, runtime rules, backend behavior, security notes, annotations, preview server, and a description of every available command, see :ref:`plugin-canvas-web-html` in :doc:`plugins`.